-1. Community Need [45 points]
+1. Community Need [15 points]

 This section of your proposal provides the context for your project.
 The needs defined in this section should provide the foundation of your later discussion of the brownfields project, planned community engagement and partnerships and the ways the project will ultimately benefit your targeted community (both outputs and outcomes).
 This section of your narrative should identify your targeted community, as well as the community's brownfield issues and the impacts they have on the targeted community in which they are located.
 This section should also present the environmental, health and/or welfare, and economic challenges faced by the targeted community as related to its brownfields.
-Proposals will be evaluated on the quality and extent to which you have presented a compelling picture of your brownfield(s) and the needs of your targeted community.
+Proposals will be evaluated on the quality and extent to which you have presented a compelling picture of your brownfield(s) and needs of your targeted community.

-All proposals should demonstrate how the grant will serve a community(ies) to address or facilitate the identification and reduction of threats to the health or welfare of children, pregnant women, minority or low-income communities, or other sensitive populations; and/or will serve a community(ies) that is unable to draw on other sources of funding because of the small population or low income of the community.
+All proposals should demonstrate that the grant will serve a community with a need to address or facilitate the identification and reduction of threats to the health or welfare of children, pregnant women, minority or low-income communities, or other sensitive populations; and/or will serve a community that have an inability to draw on other sources of funding because of, for example, their small population or the low income of the community. that have an inability to draw on other sources of funding because of the small population or low income of the community.